Zynklabs/zynk-protocol-solana-programs.public/zynk_protocol/execute/README.md

 ## The Airdrop Script

-The `airdrop.ts` script allows you to fund all wallets defined in your `.env` file using a master wallet from your local system:
+The `airdrop.ts` script allows you to fund all wallets defined in your `.env` file using a master wallet from your local system.
+The script now includes a smart balance check - it will only airdrop SOL to wallets with balances below 0.1 SOL:

 ```bash
 # Generic command with custom options